-It’s another one of those making money online programs that is centered around selling a clapped out membership that supposedly makes you money by selling other people’s shit.
+It’s another one of those making money online businesses that is centered around selling a saturated membership that supposedly makes you money by selling marked up products.

 It’s supposed to show you how to become a “Jim Rohn marketer” but most members don’t make money promoting other products.

-That’s just the truth…you won’t get rich off a shitty $6 commission
+That’s just the truth…you won’t get rich off a crappy $6 commission

 And while we have to be honest for this review…